Bertram, a Adoptable mixed breed in Saginaw, MI image 1/6

 Bertram's Story

 Bertram was actually adopted from an area shelter, but his adopter realized that his home is not the best fit and is fostering him through us until we find him the perfect home!
-The adopter has had him for about a month, and he provided the following information:
+The adopter has had him for about two months now, and he provided the following information:

 Bertram was actually adopted from an area shelter, but his adopter realized that his home is not the best fit and is fostering him through us until we find him the perfect home!
-The adopter has had him for about a month, and he provided the following information:
+The adopter has had him for about two months now, and he provided the following information:

 How To Adopt